 Automatic Stay-this is the part of the Federal Bankruptcy Code that stops a creditor, at least temporarily, from taking away the Debtor's stuff.
 You can find it at Section 362 of the Bankruptcy Code.
-Look this section up in the library or on the internet.
 Once a debtor files for bankruptcy protection, the automatic stay stops all enforcement efforts by the creditor to collect on the collateral by enforcing the security interest.
 As a general rule, however, the automatic stay does not change the ultimate priority ordering given to a secured creditor by the security interest.
-A
+A creditor may petition the bankruptcy court to lift the stay so the creditor may proceed against the collateral.